-DP Visual Arts SL/HL - 1.0 ARTS credit
+DP Visual Arts SL/HL

-HL Prerequisites:
+Credit: 1.0 ARTS HL Prerequisites:

-Requires MYP Visual Arts overall score of 5
+Requires an overall score of 5 in Grade 10 MYP Visual Arts

-This two-year course is designed for the art student who enjoys the production of visual art and the contextual investigations behind one's art.
+The IBDP Visual Arts programme is a two-year course designed for the art student who enjoys the production of visual art and the contextual investigations behind one's art.
 This is an advanced art course where students develop their creative abilities as well as their critical analysis, appreciation, and enjoyment of visual art.
 During the first year, the students will make investigations into light and the art of "seeing".
 This will be combined with numerous two and three-dimensional projects.